For most use-cases, running shoes cannot be truly waterproof by themselves – even with a Gore-Tex lining.

 Think of a running shoe as a rain jacket without a hood.
 The jacket will work to a certain extent, but only half as effectively as one with a cap attached to its body.

-Even your pair of socks will wick moisture, and the dampness will eventually find its way in.
+Your socks will wick moisture, and the dampness will eventually find its way in.
 On a side note, wearing a pair of waterproof socks is one way to keep your feet dry.
 We even wrote a guide on such a product.

 Wearing a waterproof gaiter or a bottom over a shoe will greatly improve your chances of staying dry.
 But then, you need cooler temperatures to be doing that.

 So are waterproof running shoes useless then?
 Why spend the extra cash if there’s no guarantee of staying dry?